Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 But it’s only the latest example of Trump using his sweeping pardon power to benefit a top ally.
 While other presidents have pardoned or commuted the sentences of allies, Trump has simply taken it to another level.
 He’s used it to benefit numerous close allies, financial donors and other extreme figures in the conservative movement.
 Chief among them have been Flynn and Roger Stone, whose sentence Trump commuted (that’s not a full pardon) earlier this year.

-Wiith Trump’s time as president running short, it seems likely he’ll wield this power to benefit his allies again.
+With Trump’s time as president running short, it seems likely he’ll wield this power to benefit his allies again.
 The only real question is how much and for whom he might go out on a limb.
 Fox News host Sean Hannity on Monday even suggested — twice — that Trump should preemptively pardon himself and his family, which would be both extreme and legally questionable.
-And the New York Times reported Tuesday that Trump lawyer Rudolph W. Giuliani spoke with Trump last week about a preemptive pardon for himself
+And the New York Times reported Tuesday that Trump lawyer Rudolph W. Giuliani spoke with Trump last week about a preemptive pardon for himself.

 Below are some prospective pardons Trump could hand down in the final 50 days of his presidency.